FranciscoVasconcelos/sciblog/README.md

 Has a sidebar with buttons to fetch certain elements by the names defined in the config file.

 **`Split.html`**
 The user can look at two posts at the same time.
 The link clicks are intercepted and both pages scroll to the link's content.
+Clicking the middle mouse button on a link will folow that link in all pages except the current (i.e. the one where the cursor has clicked the link)

 **Links with Popups**
 ```html